gautamtata/watershed-guardians/README.md

 * [MAPBOX](https://www.mapbox.com/)
 * [CANVASJS](https://canvasjs.com/)
 * [GOOGLE SPREADSHEETS API](https://developers.google.com/sheets/api/)

-## How to use?
-1. The info-panel on the screen gives information about what the project is about and why it's important.
-It also gives a description of the tests and how to understand what the results of the tests mean.
-This is a good starting point to understand what the website is about.

-2. Clicking on a marker, a Graph will render.
-A user can hover over the graph to get what each point of data for that day it. on the left, there is a description of what the ranges of values for the tests for a healthy river are and a user can compare it to the values that are on the graph.

-3. Clicking on multiple checkboxes lets the user render multiple graphs for different tests.
-There is an info button next to each test to learn more about how each test effects the river and in what way.

 ## Contribute
 Thank you for thinking about contributing!
 Please create a pull request and follow the standard guidlines for contributing to the project. [contribute](https://github.com/zulip/zulip-electron/blob/master/CONTRIBUTING.md)